aiven/devportal/docs/tools/terraform/reference/cookbook/postgres-clickhouse-integration-recipe.rst

 Configure the ``services.tf`` file
 ''''''''''''''''''''''''''''''''''

-The following Terraform script initializes both Aiven for PostgreSQL and Aiven for ClickHouse services, creates the service integration, the source PostgreSQL table, and the Aiven for ClickHouse database.
+The following Terraform script initializes both Aiven for PostgreSQL and Aiven for ClickHouse services, creates the service integration, the source PostgreSQL database, and the Aiven for ClickHouse database.

 .. code-block:: terraform